Energy suppliers offering free electricity days in the UK

 Higher unit rates outside the free period

-Some tariffs make up for “free” hours by charging more at peak times.
-If you can’t shift enough usage, you may pay more overall.
+Some tariffs make up for free hours by charging more at peak times.
+If you can’t shift enough usage, you may pay more than a flat fix at ~£1,602/yr.

 Standing charge still applies

-Even when unit rates drop to £0, the daily standing charge normally remains payable.
+Even when unit rates drop to £0, the daily standing charge remains payable (around 57.19p/day for electricity from July).
 Compare standing charges carefully.

 Opt-in requirements and exclusions

-Promos may require you to opt in, have a compatible meter, or meet other criteria.
+Sessions may require you to opt in, have a compatible smart meter, or meet other criteria.
 Always read the eligibility details.

 Not the same as Economy 7

-Economy 7 offers cheaper night rates, not “free” electricity.
-A free-day promo is separate and can have different billing rules.
+Economy 7 offers cheaper night rates, not free electricity.
+A free session is separate and can have different billing rules.

 Quick self-check: could a free electricity tariff work for you?